yashrajdhamale/yashrajdhamale/README.md

 # Introduction
 Welcome to my GitHub page!
-Here, you'll find a collection of projects I've developed, ranging from web development to data structures and algorithms implementations.
+Here, you'll find a collection of projects I've developed, ranging from web development to data structures and algorithm implementations.
 As an engineer, I'm dedicated to creating practical solutions that address real-world challenges.
 Feel free to explore my projects and don't hesitate to reach out if you have any questions or feedback!

 # About Me
 I am an engineer with a passion for innovation and problem-solving.
-My journey in the field of technology has equipped me with skills in HTML, CSS, JavaScript, DSA (C++), and React.js.
-With each project, I strive to push the boundaries of what's possible and learn new concepts along the way.
+My journey in technology has equipped me with MERN and DSA(JAVA) skills.
+With each project, I strive to push the boundaries of what's possible and learn new concepts.

 # Skills